-Students choosing the Level 8 General Engineering programme in Tallaght Campus will have the option in Year 1 to choose between Mechanical, Biomedical and Automation Engineering.
-They are still the same well known and highly commended programmes offered in previous years on the Tallaght Campus, only this year we combined the first few modules to give students more time to choose their specialisation.
+Students choosing the Level 8 General Engineering course will have the option in Year 1 to choose between Mechanical, Biomedical and Automation Engineering.
+They are still the same well known and highly commended courses offered in previous years.
+We have combined the first few modules to give students more time to choose their specialisation.

-The Level 8 programme takes 4 years to complete and we ensure that additional tutorials are available for any students who may require additional academic support.
+This level 8 course takes 4 years to complete and we ensure that additional tutorials are available for any students who may require additional academic support.
 The three Engineering disciplines pride themselves on graduating students who are industry-ready after 4 years.